chenzhenpeng18/fse2020/README.md

 @inproceedings{chencaofse2020,
-  title={A Comprehensive Study on Challenges in Deploying Deep Learning Based Software}, author={Zhenpeng Chen and Yanbin Cao and Yuanqiang Liu and Haoyu Wang and Tao Xie and Xuanzhe Liu}, booktitle={Proceedings of the ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering}, year={2020}
+  title={A Comprehensive Study on Challenges in Deploying Deep Learning Based Software}, author={Zhenpeng Chen and Yanbin Cao and Yuanqiang Liu and Haoyu Wang and Tao Xie and Xuanzhe Liu}, booktitle={Proceedings of the ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, ESEC/FSE 2020}, pages={750--762}, year={2020}
 }